nickgaray/ocean-streams-docker/README.md

 - **target-dir**: in this example it has been set to data and will contain the config and recorded data
 - **tag**: The tag to assign to the image being built, usually of the form ```repo_url/image:tag``` where the ```repo_url/``` may be omitted

-If using mounted volumes and the configuration file (config.json) is hosted on the mounted volume, then change the launch.[sh | bat] to point to the correct path for the mounted volumes.
-Similarly, if data is to be stored externally to the container, update path to location for database files

-     java -Xmx2g -Dlogback.configurationFile=./logback.xml -cp "lib/*" \
-     -Djava.system.class.loader="org.sensorhub.utils.NativeClassLoader" \
-     -Djavax.net.ssl.keyStore="./osh-keystore.p12" -Djavax.net.ssl.keyStorePassword="atakatak" \
-     -Djavax.net.ssl.trustStore="./osh-keystore.p12" -Djavax.net.ssl.trustStorePassword="atakatak" \
-     org.sensorhub.impl.SensorHub ./data/config.json ./data/db

 ## Testing Deployment